Developer Resources

 Returns the version of the host application as a string.
 This string is formatted as four period-separated integers (for example, 1.2.3.4).
 The numbers mean, from left to right, major version number, minor version number, sub-minor version number, and build serial.
 The individual elements can be parsed out using the String functions.

-function HostApp.open()
+function HostApp.hang()

 Description

 Opens and browses a database table, document, or web page.
 For some data types, such as text files, if the file is already open, that document is instead shown.
+A host document object is returned.
+If the document could not be opened, null is returned

 HostApp.openWeb